Lake Macquarie Airport: History

 An airfield located between the suburbs of Swansea and Belmont was first proposed by local resident Keith Hilder, who intended to develop the site to host a flying school and air charter service.
 Approval was granted by the Department of Civil Aviation in 1962, with construction of a sealed runway and control tower completed by 1968.
 Although the site was already constrained, local residents opposed any expansion of the airport that would allow longer runways and expanded passenger services using larger aircraft.

-For most of its history, the airfield functioned as the base for Aeropelican Air Services formed by Hilder in 1971.
+For most of its history, the airfield functioned as the base for Aeropelican formed by Hilder in 1971.
 Aeropelican operated commuter flights to and from Sydney using DHC-6 Twin Otters.
-Once these services were withdrawn in 2006, the airfield was sold to the Mirvac Group for $5.5 million in 2008.
+Once these services were withdrawn in 2006, the airfield was sold to Mirvac for $5.5 million in 2008.

 There were a number of attempts to restore the airport as an aviation facility following the withdrawal of Aeropelican, particularly with the closure and redevelopment of Cooranbong Airport, another privately owned airfield located to the west of Lake Macquarie.
 At the time of the 2008 sale, the Central Coast Aero Club was reported to have struck a deal with Mirvac to purchase the airport as a base of operations in exchange for the redevelopment of Warnervale Airport, owned by the club.
 This deal did not eventuate.

 Lake Macquarie City Council expressed an interest in maintaining the site for aviation uses.
 Although the airport is privately owned and council has limited control over the site, zoning restrictions encourage future aviation use.
 The council rejected a proposal by Mirvac to redevelop the airport into housing estates.
 Instead, the council's Lifestyle 2030 Strategy development plan, published in March 2013 identifies the airport as having "ongoing potential for use by commuter aircraft" to serve Sydney and regional areas while generating business and employment opportunities.

 In 2013, a consortium represented by Skyline Aviation Group and Red Bull Air Race pilot Matt Hall were reported as being close to closing a deal with Mirvac to purchase the airport, but backed out of negotiations before the deal could be finalised.
 At the same time Mirvac was involved in separate negotiations with Anthony Penn Boucaut, founder of Skydive the Beach, to purchase the property.
 Ironically, Hall and Boucaut knew each other, but neither knew or believed there was another party bidding for the airfield until the matter came up in conversation.
 Boucaut also knew James Guest from Skyline Aviation, and both Rob Hibberd and Ricky Duncan from Airborne Windsports and the purchasing consortium was formed.